 How is registration completed?

-Typically the Selective Service System will mail a reminder car to all males on or around their 18th birthday.
+Typically the Selective Service System will mail a reminder card to all males on or around their 18th birthday.
 You can fill out this card and return it to the Selective Service.
 You may also choose to register online with a valid social security number.
 For immigrants or those with errors involving their social security numbers, there is a printable form that you can mail to the Selective Service System.
 You can obtain a copy at your high school or local post office if you do not have access to a printer.
+If you’re living overseas, a U.S. Embassy will be able to furnish you with the document.
 Finally, while filling out the Free Application for Federal Student Aid, unregistered males age 18 and older may select “Register Me” when asked about their Selective Service status.

 What are the consequences of not signing up?